-As narcissists feel entitled to get all their needs met when they don’t get their own way, they can throw major tantrums until they do, they can intimidate us, or they can invalidate us, to put us in our place, to put down.
-Then they seem happy again, when those around the narcissist feel down, the narcissist then feels better as they feel superior, which is why once they’ve provoked us and got a reaction from us, they seem ok.
-Like that special occasion everyone is looking forward to, a narcissist can and will go all out to put everyone else down, then as soon as everyone is down, they seem like nothing happened and we are the problem, often saying things like ” why do you have to ruin everything?”
+As narcissists feel entitled to get all their needs met when they don’t get their own way, they can throw major tantrums until they do, they can intimidate us, or they can invalidate us, to put us in our place, to put us down.
+Once they’ve pulled us down, narcissists then seem happy again; when those around the narcissist feel down, the narcissist then feels better as they feel superior, which is why once they’ve provoked us and got a reaction from us, they seem ok.
+Like that special occasion everyone is looking forward to, a narcissist can and will go all out to put everyone else down, then as soon as everyone is down, they seem like nothing happened and we are the problem, the narcissist will then often gaslight with things like ” why do you have to ruin everything?”

 Yet instead of us seeing it for what they’ve done, as they twist all the blame, through their manipulative gaslighting and projecting their behaviour onto us, we end up blaming and changing ourselves.

-Why do they do this?
+Why do narcissists do this?
 What it does to us, and what we can do if we are not able to go no contact.

 Anything you say to them that goes against their thoughts, feelings, opinions or beliefs they class as criticism.

-Cognitive Distortions explains more on why they can be so negative, so self-entitled why they go around destroying others, they also explain why when around manipulators our minds can convince us of a reality that simply is not true.
-These thoughts are usually used to convince our minds of negative thoughts or emotions, explaining to ourselves that things sound accurate and rational, yet in reality, only serve to keep us feeling bad about ourselves or to keep us trapped in negative situations.
+Cognitive Distortions explains more on why they can be so negative, so self-entitled why they go around destroying others; they also explain why when around manipulators, our minds can convince us of a reality that simply is not true.
+These thoughts are usually used to convince our minds of negative thoughts or emotions, explaining to ourselves that things sound accurate and rational, yet in reality, they only serve to keep us feeling bad about ourselves or to keep us trapped in negative situations.

 So how do cognitive Distortions affect our thinking when around manipulative people?
 How does this affect the narcissist?
 What can we do?